Cirkit Designer Logo

 Pin Configuration and Descriptions

-The rotary encoder typically has 5 pins.
-Below is the pinout and description:
+The rotary encoder typically has 5 pins: three for the encoder and two for the push button.
+Below is the pinout:

 Usage Instructions

-• Connect the VCC pin to a 3.3V or 5V power source.
+• Connect the VCC pin to the 3.3V or 5V power supply of your microcontroller.

 • Connect the GND pin to the ground of your circuit.

-• Connect the CLK and DT pins to digital input pins on your microcontroller.
+• Connect the CLK (A) and DT (B) pins to two GPIO pins on your microcontroller.

-• Connect the SW pin to a digital input pin on your microcontroller.
+• Connect the SW pin to another GPIO pin to read the push button state.

-• Monitor the CLK and DT pins to determine the direction of rotation.
+• Monitor the CLK (A) and DT (B) signals to determine the direction of rotation.

-• Monitor the SW pin to detect button presses.
+• Read the state of the SW pin to detect button presses.
+Use pull-up or pull-down resistors if necessary.

 Arduino UNO Example Code

-Below is an example code snippet for using a rotary encoder knob with a push button on an Arduino UNO:
+Below is an example of how to use a rotary encoder with a push button on an Arduino UNO:

 // Rotary Encoder Pins

-#define CLK 2 // Connect to the CLK pin of the encoder
+#define CLK 2 // Connect to CLK (A) pin of the encoder

-#define DT 3 // Connect to the DT pin of the encoder
+#define DT 3 // Connect to DT (B) pin of the encoder

-#define SW 4 // Connect to the SW pin of the encoder
+#define SW 4 // Connect to SW pin of the encoder

 int counter = 0; // Variable to store the encoder count